The

 So if you have New England roots and are willing to share your data with

-if you contact Rick.
-Lets remember he has a life other then working
+contact Rick.
+Lets remember he has a life other then working on genealogy

 .